radian-software/venmo-auto-transfer/README.md

 # venmo-auto-transfer

-Working as of 2023-01-08, may break in future
+Working as of 2024-12-27 despite concerted attempts by Venmo to make their product less functional, may break in future

 > **As a:** Venmo user
 >